 Mixing of Personal and Business Expenses

 Again, if you are the only employee of your business it can be tempting to use your business card for personal expenses, even though it should only be used for business.
-Business credit cards tend to have higher limits, which makes it all the more tempting.
+Business cards tend to have higher limits, which makes it all the more tempting.

 Consumer credit cards are protected against immediate interest rate hikes, payment allowances, and payment windows by law.
 But these rules did not apply to business credit cards.
 Interest rates could increase overnight and you won’t have advanced notice.
-This is something else to consider before applying for or using a business credit card.
+This is something else to consider before applying for or using a a credit card.
 It’s especially important if you won’t be able to pay off the balance in full each month.